MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/capabilities.md

 You can find all these objects and their parameters in the [*capabilities.json* schema](https://github.com/microsoft/powerbi-visuals-api/blob/master/schema.capabilities.json#L4-L65)

-## Define the data fields that your visual expects: dataroles
+## Define the data fields that your visual expects: data roles

 To define fields that can be bound to data, you use `dataRoles`. `dataRoles` is an array of `DataViewRole` objects, which defines all the required properties.
 The `dataRoles` objects are the **fields** that appear on the [Properties pane](../../visuals/service-getting-started-with-color-formatting-and-axis-properties.md).